kimonito98/MSc_Special_Topics_Astrodynamics/README.md

 FILES:

-1) Lagrange Points.py This consists of WP1-2.
+1) Earth_Venus_Manifolds.py
+Computation of lagrange points in Earth-Venus system and invariant manifolds (+ representation)

 nn_dataset_generation This is a code which imports the generated manifolds of the Lagrange Points.py file, computed the Euclidean Norm and saves this data in 2 large csv files (training, testing) for ANN training.
 Efficiently generating data using the special spatial distance function.